 It’s a long journey and hard road to fully embrace this view as a parish when it comes to our space and accommodation, but we are committed.
 Our Phase I construction ushered in ADA compliant bathrooms, ramp access for the main entrance, wide doors with automatic opening functionality, and larger spaces for simplified navigation in a wheelchair or other ambulatory aid.
 Our Phase II construction, which will include the development of the school structure, will focus on being completely ADA compliant.

 In our Narthex, or what you might call a lobby, you will find Activity Bags that include items for Readers, Pre-Readers, and Sensory Seekers for use during the service or any church activity.

 You will also find auditory devices for help hearing the microphone feed during the service and some of our members are fluent in ASL.
 We are looking to hire aids that have experience in working with children with disabilities to be on staff during Sunday School and in our nursery.

 But every need is different.
 We want to make our space welcome to everyone, especially to you and to your family.
-To that end, we encourage everyone who needs accomodation in order to feel fully included to set up a Disability Inclusion Plan conversation with our Director of Spiritual Formation, Preston Yancey.
+To that end, we encourage everyone who needs accommodation in order to feel fully included to set up a Disability Inclusion Plan conversation with our Director of Spiritual Formation, Preston Yancey.

-The Disability Inclusive Plan is a way to discuss what is currently availble and what we might be able to offer in the future in order to make our church as welcome to you and to your family as possible.
-It our commitment to follow the example of Jesus in everything we do.
+The Disability Inclusive Plan is a way to discuss what is currently available and what we might be able to offer in the future in order to make our church as welcome to you and to your family as possible.
+It is our commitment to follow the example of Jesus in everything we do.
 Especially in our efforts to make tables for one another.